fixie-ai/ultravox/README.md

 ### MosaicML Training

-You need to setup your SSH key in the Mosaic Platform: https://docs.mosaicml.com/projects/mcli/en/latest/resources/secrets/ssh.html#page-secrets-ssh
+Before running any training jobs, you need to setup your SSH key in the Mosaic Platform: https://docs.mosaicml.com/projects/mcli/en/latest/resources/secrets/ssh.html#page-secrets-ssh

 ```bash
 ## Create a new SSH key and add it to the Mosaic Platform